gokemon/package-orders/README.md

 From here, my ideas on where the truck go, and how the package arrives at the customers location is a bit foggy.

+I think I will use a drupal ecom or magento system as my core, and use its APIs for my front-ends.
+In this case, I have Customer Ordering systems as a front-end UI, but also all the employees who interact with this order package have UI's of some kind.